Spring has sprung at OSSB, and everyone is happy about it!

 The trees and bushes around the grounds are starting to put forth buds and blooms, and you can hear and smell the Earth waking up and the sounds of new life-Spring has arrived!
 This month will find our students reading about April Fools’ Day, Easter, Passover, Gardening, and Earth Day, which falls on Saturday April 22.

-This April finds the Elementary Book Club is well along in its final book of the year titled AL CAPONE DOES MY SHIRTS by Gennifer Choldenko.
-This has been a serious but fun read, and I’m looking forward to hearing what the students think about it when we have finished-which shall be on April 24, 2013.
+This April finds the Elementary Book Club is well along in its final book of the year titled ECHO by Pam Munoz Ryan.
+This has been a fun read, and I am looking forward to hearing what the students thought about it when we have finished-which shall be on April 12.
 Mrs. Brown is busy plotting on the title her book club students will be starting in September.
-So, before you know it, we will be reading and discussing again.
+Before we all know it, we will be back and getting ready to start reading again.

 Parents, with Summer Break fast approaching us, it would be a good time to call up the Ohio Library for the Blind and update your reader’s profile for Braille and Talking books.
 Also, if you are unsure of your child’s level, please contact their teacher-they would be happy to let you know what level your child is reading and listening at.
 For parents of print readers, please be sure to take a good look at your local public library!

 Many public libraries now belong to large sharing consortiums, so if you have a large print reader, chances are; they can obtain materials for you.
 This also applies to downloading e-books and audio books-you can download books onto i-Pads, Kindles, mp3 players, into computer hard drives (helpful to have speech software!) or onto flash drives to play on the Digital Talking Book machines.